ioanniskousis/xe-challenge/README.md

 All fields except the Description, Price, and Property Type are required and the number of Levels and the number of Bathrooms must be at least 0.

 The *Properties index* view presents a table of all the ads held in the database in a concise form.
 By clicking an entry, the user can edit each record using a form similar to the data entry form.

-### CAUTION
-In order to connect to the areas API the user must configure their browser to disable Cross-Origin Restrictions

 <hr/>